mspandit/mspandit.github.io/_posts/2026-04-10-generating-binary-trees.markdown

 (a (b (c (d e))))
 ```

-The repository containing the full code is [here](https://github.com/mspandit/rust-binary-tree-generator).
+This version of the full code is [here](https://github.com/mspandit/rust-binary-tree-generator/releases/tag/2026-04-11).